How to Calculate FCFE from EBIT?

 - EBIT: The company’s earnings before interests and taxes (EBIT) are recorded on the company’s income statement.

-- Interest: The company’s interest expenses are located on the income statement after the EBIT.
+- Interest: The company’s interest expenses are located on the income statement after EBIT.

 - Taxes: The tax payments can also be found on the income statement after the earnings before taxes (EBT).

 - Depreciation & Amortization: The depreciation and amortization expense is recorded on the company’s income statement under the Expenses section.
 The section follows the company’s gross profit.
-Similar to net income, the depreciation and amortization expense is also listed on the cash flow statement on the Cash from Operations section.
+Similar to net income, the depreciation and amortization expense is also listed on the cash flow statement, in the Cash from Operations section.